-IFAFF is honored that these individuals gave their time and expertise to sit and watch and rate these films in selected categories.
-Each lent their speciality and talent as a volunteer.
+IFAFF is honored that these individuals are on call to judge.
+One or more have given their opinion, their time and expertise to watch and rate these films in selected categories.
+Each lends their speciality and talent as a volunteer.
 We applaud their varied backgrounds in the arts and entertainment industry!

 Lynn M. Holley, Founding Director and Producer of the IFAFF watches every film entered, and chooses those for Official Selection.
 In cases of ties or differences between judge selections, Lynn helps to finalize winners.
 She also gives out her own award: Director's Choice, after all films have been chosen for an award.
 She often chooses her favorites among other films not making winning rank.
 Lynn is also the Founding Director and Producer of the 3MinuteFilmFestival(.com), which is now in its 9th Season.
 She was an early film reviewer for a daily newspaper, and has written and/or produced a few documentary shorts.
 At one time she was a judge for the International Santa Barbara Film Festival, establishing an award for social justice.
 Lynn has also been the managing director of international, classical music festivals, which also involved films.
 She works as an independent curator, visual arts exhibition judge, guest curator, and lecturer.
 With a AA in Humanities, a BS in Communications and an MA in Museum Studies, creating this film festival of the arts suits her passion for films, and her work as an Executive Consultant to the Arts.